daltonDC-tech/orario-primaria/README.md

-GitHub Pages bundle for Orario Primaria – V3
+GH Pages bundle V3.1 with jsDelivr CDNs and status fallback.